 - No Indoor Voice: Part of how Sir Roger outsmarts the first set of aliens he encounters.
 Their species does not have as sensitive hearing as the humans and therefore both does not realize that the humans are whispering to each other, but also don't realize that their own whispered planning is clearly audible.

 - Outgrown Such Silly Superstitions: This notion is deconstructed.
 The humans are very pious.
 While there is some tongue-in-cheek humor about Medieval practices and obsessions, their faith is definitely not portrayed as a bad thing, and the most humane character in the book by far is the narrator — who is a pious monk.
 The Wersgorix, on the other hand, no longer believe in a god...but their dependence on technology makes them physically and politically weaker than the English peasants.

-- Ramming Always Works: The English crash land their first captured warship, the Crusade, on an energy shielded Wersgor battle fortress, crushing it.
+- Ramming Always Works: The English crash land their first captured warship, the Crusade, on an energy shielded Wersgorix battle fortress, crushing it.
 Then pissed off cavalry trample down the survivors.

 - Rising Empire: One funded by good honest Englishmen by dint of skillful politics, force of personality, and lying where it's needed.